Radjah shelduck: Description

 Both the male and female of the species are mostly white, with dark wing-tips and a distinctive "collar" of dark feathers.
-Seen from above in flight the birds have green bands on the tops of their wings.
-The female has a harsh rattle and the male has a breathy, sore-throat whistle.
+When viewed from above, during flight or with wings outstretched, green bands are visible on the tops of their wings.
+To communicate, the female utters a harsh rattle while the male emits a breathy, "sore-throat" whistle.

 Distribution and habitat

 The radjah shelduck inhabits the mangrove forests and coastline of New Guinea (West Papua and Papua New Guinea) and Australia, and some of the Moluccas in eastern Indonesia.
-In Australia, its primary range is coastal tropical northern Australia, from central Queensland through northern Northern Territory (including Kakadu National Park) to the Kimberley in Western Australia.
-The radjah shelduck is listed as a protected bird in all states of Australia and penalties exist for harming or disturbing them.
+In Australia, its primary range is coastal, tropical northern Australia, extending as far south as central Queensland, west through the upper regions of the Northern Territory (including Kakadu National Park) to the Kimberley in Western Australia.
+The radjah shelduck is listed as a protected bird in all the states of Australia, and penalties are enforced for harming or disturbing them.

-The species prefers the brackish waters of mangrove flats and paperbark tree swamps, but will visit freshwater swamps, lagoons, and billabongs further inland during the wet season.
+The species prefers the salty waters of mangrove flats and paperbark tree swamps, but will visit all manner of brackish and freshwater swamps, lagoons, lakes, estuaries, river deltas, and billabongs further inland during the wet season.

 Behaviour

-The radjah shelduck forms long-term pair-bonds, and is usually encountered in lone pairs or small flocks.
-During the wet season the males commonly become very irritable, and have been observed attacking their mates.
+The radjah shelduck forms long-term, bonded pairs, and they are usually encountered in lone pairs or small flocks.
+During the rainy season, the males commonly become very irritable, and have been observed attacking their mates.

-The diet consists mainly of mollusks, insects, sedge materials and algae.
+The ducks' preferred diet consists mainly of mollusks, aquatic or other insects, worms, aquatic weeds, sedge materials and algae.
 Pairs start searching for nesting sites during the months of January and February.
-They nest close to their primary food source, often in the hollow limbs of trees, which makes habitat destruction a particular issue.
+They nest close to their primary food source, often in the hollow limbs of dead or dehydrated trees, which makes habitat destruction a particular issue.

-The radjah shelduck does not use nesting materials except for some self-supplied down feathers.
-Egg-laying is usually done by May or June, but depends on the extent of the wet season.
+The radjah shelduck does not use nesting materials apart from some self-supplied down feathers.
+Egg-laying is usually completed by May or June, but depends on the extent of the wet season.
 The clutches range from 6 to 12 eggs.
 Incubation time is about 30 days.